aaronbloomfield/ics/uva/old/syllabus-summer-2025.md

 I realize that not everybody reads these through.
 So the TL;DR version:

-- This course organized through Canvas, and the Canvas workspace is [here](https://canvas.its.virginia.edu/courses/146744)
+- This course organized through Canvas, and the Canvas workspace is [here](https://canvas.its.virginia.edu/courses/136577)
-- Two midterms: Thursday, October 2nd and Thursday, November 6th, both in lecture
-- The final is Monday, December 15, 2024 from 9am to noon
-- We have a fairly unique extension system used in this class -- be sure you understand it (and the limitations)
+- **The course has a uncommon participation grade -- be sure you are familiar with it**
+- One midterm, on Friday, May 30th, during class; one final, on Saturday, June 14th
-- Grades are 15% each midterm, 25% final exam, 40% homeworks, and 5% participation
+- Grades are 35% homeworks, 15% midterm, 20% final exam, and 30% participation
 - Most things are going to be auto-graded, but you can submit multiple times; the grades won't be known until the late due date has passed
 - If you encounter any rough spots in the course -- please be patient, and provide constructive feedback, and I'll do my best to get it all fixed
 - There will be both larger programming homeworks and smaller tutorial-style  homeworks or readings -- sometimes one of each will be assigned at any given time
 - Readings will typically have in-class quizzes when they are due
+- Attendance quizzes and reading quizzes may be online, so bring a connected device (phone is fine)
 - Office hours are the hour before lecture, or by appointment
 - I want you to succeed in this course and enjoy it -- if you are having any problems (personal, academic, what-not) that I can help with, please let me know